build-aau/typed_graph/typed_graph_py/README.md

-# TypedGraphPy
+# TypedGraph
-Graph data structure with an enforcable schema
+Is a staticly typed graph library.
-Port of TypedGraph originally for rust.
+This is a cross compatible port of [TypedGraph][typed_graph-crates-io].

-TypedraphPy is build to provide an easy to use interface for graph made by TypedGraph in Rust
+TypedGraph is build to provide an easy to use interface for manipulating an maintiang graph with a rigid schema.

 ## Getting started
 install using